ppouliot/docker-compose-puppet-infrastructure/README.md

 The goal of this is to stand up a working puppet infrastructure that dynamically connects to and deploys a control repo via r10k.

+Currently the following is deployed as part of this puppet stack.

+* puppetserver
+* puppet-agetnt
+* puppetdb
+* puppetboard
+* puppetexplorer
+* puppet-catalog-diff-viewer

 ## Basic Operations

 * Basic Startup without customization